dchicasduena/dchicasduena/README.md

 # [david chicas](https://davidchicas.me)

 ## about me
 Recent computer science graduate from Memorial University of Newfoundland.
-I am currently looking for work so please feel free to contact me with any opportunities!

 ## projects
 - **thirty five mm** - a portfolio of pictures i've taken, mostly in 35mm film